CS4NorCal Frequently Asked Questions

 Q: How can I/my school participate?

 A: SSDA is recruiting school teams from Glenn, Lassen, Modoc, Plumas, Shasta and Siskiyou counties.
 No prior experience with computer science is necessary!
-Each team will include at least 2 teachers and an administrator.
-At the high school level, the team also will include a counselor.
+Schools are encouraged to build participating teams that include teachers, instructional aides or paraprofessionals, administrators and counselors.
 Schools will commit to implementing CS instruction across at least 2 grade levels.

 Participants -- up to 265 teachers -- will be assigned to one of four cohorts: